 - Alternatively, you may access sqlupgrade through the asecfg utility.
 Then click on the Upgrade an Existing Server button. - 5 Click OK. - 6 The Specify Sybase Directories screen of sqlupgrade is displayed.
-Provide the installation directory location for both the new server version and your current server.
+Provide the installation directory location for both the new server release and your current server.

-If the SYBASE environment variable is set, sqlupgrade displays the value of the SYBASE environment variable as the directory location for the new server version.
+If the SYBASE environment variable is set, sqlupgrade displays the value of the SYBASE environment variable as the directory location for the new server release.

-- If the OLDSYBASE environment variable is set, sqlupgrade displays that value as the directory location for your current server. - 7 Enter the name of the component directory that contains the new server version.
-For example, ASE-12_5.
+If the OLDSYBASE environment variable is set, sqlupgrade displays that value as the directory location for your current server.

-- 8 Enter the full path of the old Sybase release directory.
-For example, /opt/sybase-12.0. - If the OLDSYBASE environment variable is set, sqlupgrade displays that value as the directory location for the old server. - 9 In the field, "Enter the name of the component directory which contains the old version" enter the Adaptive Server component directory.
-For example, ASE-12_0. - If you are upgrading from a version earlier than 12.0, leave this field blank.
-Beginning with Adaptive Server 12.0, the directory structure changed. - 10 Click OK.
-The Adaptive Server Selection screen displays. - 11 From the list of server names provided, select the server you want to upgrade. - If the server you are upgrading is not running, sqlupgrade prompts you to start the server.
-The server you are upgrading must be running. - 12 Click OK.
+- 7 Enter the name of the component directory that contains the new server version.
+For example, ASE-12\5. - 8 Enter the full path of the old Sybase release directory.
+For example, /opt/sybase-11.9.2.

+If the OLDSYBASE environment variable is set, sqlupgrade displays that value as the directory location for the old server.

+- 9 Leave the field, "Enter the name of the component directory which contains the old version" blank. - 10 Click Continue.
+The Adaptive Server Selection screen displays. - 11 From the list of server names provided, select the server you want to upgrade.

+If the server you are upgrading is not running, sqlupgrade prompts you to start the server.
+The server you are upgrading must be running.

+- 12 Click OK.
 The SA Password screen is displayed. - 13 Enter the password for the System Administrator (sa) login. - 14 Click OK.
 The Specifying Upgrade Options screen is displayed. - 15 Specify an upgrade option.

+You can run the upgrade eligibility tests before performing the actual upgrade, or you can upgrade immediately after the upgrade eligibility tests run successfully.